Morveus/myndir/README.md

 # What's to come to meet my needs:
 🟢 Changing the title

-🟠 Changing favicon
+🟢 Changing favicon (simply mount your favicon.ico file)

-🟠 Sorting pictures by their creation date
+🟢 Sorting pictures by their creation date

 🟢 Displaying pictures when clicked